DipinjitHanspal/sunday-paper/README.md

 # 🗞️ Sunday Paper
-Unwind with your procured reading list each Sunday, picked by you!
+Unwind with your procured reading list each Sunday, picked by you

 Only catch?
-No bars.
+No WiFi!

-One hour of you-time, each Sunday!
+One hour of you-time, each Sunday